dmitrybelyakov/shift-content/README.md

 You might run into issues when trying to insert unicode content like this:
 ```
-I can do smilies! 😀
+I can do emojis! 😀
 ```

 Results in an error similar to this: